Regular Army (United States): American Civil War

 After the Civil War ended in 1865, the term Regular Army was used to denote an officer's permanent rank only when a brevet commission had also been received.
 Such was the case with George Custer who was a brevet major general of volunteers and a brevet Regular Army brigadier general while holding the permanent rank of lieutenant colonel in the Regular Army.
 If no brevet rank was held, the officer was simply referred to by his permanent rank and the suffix "USA".
 Enlisted personnel could not hold brevet ranks and were all considered simply as United States Army personnel.

-The Confederate Army had its own approximate of the Regular Army, this known as the "Army of the Confederate States of America" or the "ACSA".
+The Confederate Army had its own version of the Regular Army, known as the "Army of the Confederate States of America" or the "ACSA".
 The ACSA was considered the professional military while, as in the Union Army, the Confederacy mustered massive numbers of state volunteers into the "Provisional Army of the Confederate States" or the "PACS".
 Nearly all Confederate enlisted personnel were PACS while most senior general officers held dual commissions in the ACSA and PACS.
 Thomas "Stonewall" Jackson, for instance, was a lieutenant general in the PACS while holding the permanent rank of major of artillery in the ACSA.
 The ACSA concept was also used to ensure that none of the senior Confederate officers could ever be outranked by militia officers, considered subordinate to the PACS.